davidschlachter/itunes-concatenator/README.md

 More information at [Track Concatenator homepage](https://www.davidschlachter.com/misc/trackconcat).

-Now working, but there are some issues (see [Issues](https://github.com/davidschlachter/itunes-concatenator/issues)).
 FFMPEG and MP4v2 must be installed in order to concatenate.
-Only concatenates MP4/AAC files, but does so losslessly.
+Concatenates MP4/AAC files losslessly, other formats are reencoded at the highest input bitrate as MP4/AAC.